minaskar/pocomc/docs/source/index.rst

 ``pocoMC`` is a Python implementation of `Preconditioned Monte Carlo (PMC)`.
-Using ``pocoMC`` one can perform Bayesian inference, including model comparison, for challenging scientific problems. ``pocoMC``'s sophisticated `normalizing flow preconditioning` procedures enable efficient sampling from highly correlated posterior distributions. ``pocoMC`` is designed to excel in demanding parameter estimation problems that include multimodal and highly non--Gaussian target distributions.
+Using ``pocoMC`` one can perform Bayesian inference, including model comparison, for challenging scientific problems. ``pocoMC``'s sophisticated `normalizing flow preconditioning` procedures enables efficient sampling from highly correlated posterior distributions. ``pocoMC`` is designed to excel in demanding parameter estimation problems that include multimodal and highly non--Gaussian target distributions.